Surprise! ‘No holiday hires’ really is a myth, so take advantage.

 2) The number of job hunters is likely to dwindle

-While you may think there will be countless people searching for work during the holidays, keep in mind that many of them may be thinking like you too, it is time to take a break.
+While you may think there will be countless people searching for work during the holidays, keep in mind that many of them may be thinking like you too, that it's time to take a break.

 If that’s the case, you’ll have more access to employers as the number of resumes they’re likely to receive will decrease.